 How the Commonwealth's New Mental Health Act Impacts Schools

 The Mental Health ABC Act: Addressing Barriers to Care was signed into law by Governor Baker in August, setting off a number of new actions to increase accessibility to care.
 While the bill addresses mental health at large, there are a number of sections that specifically impact the education system.
-Our team combed through the bill to dig into exactly how it will effect schools.
+Our team combed through the bill to dig into exactly how it will affect schools.
 Read on for our section-by-section breakdown of the new law.

 Mental Health Promotion within School Districts (Section 4)